William Templeman (chemist): Life

-In late 1918, he was elected an Associate of the Institute of Chemistry when he was an Inspecting Ordnance Officer.
+In late 1918, he was elected an Associate of the Royal Institute of Chemistry when he was an Inspecting Ordnance Officer.
 He was also a Fellow of the Chemical Society and a member of the Society of Chemical Industry.

 In January 1919, he joined Tonbridge School as an instructor in chemistry and biology.
 His rank of acting captain was relinquished on 8 February 1919.
 He died at Tonbridge, Kent, England on 11 March 1919 due to pneumonic influenza.